The making of Jeffrey Archer's This Was A Man book cover

 We spoke to Pan Macmillan book designer James Annal about the process of crafting the cover of This Was a Man, the final book in Jeffrey Archer's bestselling The Clifton Chronicles series.
 Read on to find out more about the inspiration for the jacket design and how the final cover came to be.

-This Was A Man is the seventh instalment in a seven-part series, what factors do you have to take into account when designing covers for a series that you might not have to consider for a standalone?
+This Was A Man is the final instalment in a seven-part series, what factors do you have to take into account when designing covers for a series that you might not have to consider for a standalone?

 What elements of the design have you tried to maintain to create a sense of continuity throughout the series?

 There are the basic elements – the placement of the author name, the simple colour schemes and the textured backgrounds.
 I've also continually aimed to use the titles as a major element, which has been a challenge as the series has gone on – some of the titles have been longer than others!

 With the imagery, I have always tried to show a sense of the historical period, relationships and travel.
 The more contemporary settings in the recent books have taken a little more imagination.

 How much does the specific plot for each book play a role?

 A lot.
 You certainly want to make sure the image is a good visual representation of the story inside.
 Having said that, everything is subjective and up for visual interpretation.

 For the jacket for This Was A Man, what was your starting point?

 The colour of the book was my starting point.
 With the series so driven by colours, it felt important for the final book to have the right colour.
 In the end, it seemed most fitting for it not to have one at all - to be white.
 White also works well for a book publishing in the winter.